-A card holder can also use the PIN to create a "duress" alarm/event by preceding the PIN with a zero and not entering the last digit.
+A card holder can also use the PIN to create a "duress" alarm/event, either by preceding the PIN with a zero and not entering the last digit, or by adding an offset value to the PIN, depending on configuration.
 A duress alarm/event signals that the card holder is gaining access under duress.
 Duress mode can only be used at readers that have been duress enabled in the "Install/Access Control/Reader" screen.